 Lying is a complex cognitive process.
 It’s a dance between the desire to present a better image of oneself and the fear of getting caught.
 The video explains that our conscious mind only controls a small portion of our cognitive function, and stories based on imagined experiences are qualitatively different from those based on real experiences.
 This difference is the key to spotting a lie.

 Linguistic text analysis has identified four common patterns in the language of deception.
 These patterns are the breadcrumbs that lead us to the truth.

-- Minimal Self-Reference: Liars write or talk more about others often using the third-person to distance and disassociate themselves from their lie.
+- Self-Referencing: Liars tend to reference themselves less and talk more about others, often using the third person to distance themselves from their lies.

-- Negative Language: Liars tend to be more negative because on a sub-conscious level, they feel guilty about lying.
+- Negativity: Liars are more negative, as they feel guilty about lying.

 - Simplicity: Liars explain events in simple terms.
 The less detail, the less chance of tripping up on their own lie.